urbit/docs/tutorials/arvo/arvo.md

 We call Arvo a _solid state interpreter_.
 In this section we describe what is meant by this, and how this behavior derives from the fact that Arvo is an [ACID database](#acid-database) and a [single-level store](#single-level-store).

 In computer science, an _interpreter_ is a program that directly executes instructions written in some human-understandable programming or scripting language, rather than requiring the code to first be compiled into a machine language.
-Arvo is an interpreter, as you may utilize the dojo to issue commands written in Hoon directly to Arvo.
+Arvo is an interpreter, which is important for us since it allows us to perform derministic [over-the-air updates](#over-the-air-updates) by the direct transfer of raw source code.

 To understand what we mean by _solid state_ interpreter, consider the operation of a solid state hard drive when a computer shuts down or loses power.
 Data written to an SSD is permanent unless otherwise deleted - loss of power may leave some partially written data, but nothing is ever lost.
 Thus, the state of an SDD can be considered to be equivalent to the data that it contains.
 That is to say, you do not need to know anything about the system which is utilizing the SSD to know everything there is to know about the SSD.
 There is no notion of "rebooting" a SSD - it simply stores data, and when power is restored to it, it is in exactly the same state as it was when power was lost.